 - 1. The batting order will consist of all players on the team roster.
 A player that arrives late must be placed at the bottom of the batting order with no penalty. - 2.
 The on-deck batter will not be used in this division. - 3.
 12 defensive players are allowed on the field each inning (5 outfielders). - 4.
 A maximum of seven infielders are permitted (catcher, 2 pitchers, 1st base, 2nd base, 3rd base and Shortstop). - 5.
 At the beginning of each play, the outfielders must start play standing behind the infielders near the outfield grass. - 6.
 At the beginning of each play, no infielder (besides the pitchers and catcher) is allowed in the infield grass.
 Pitchers must start each play by standing with at least one foot on the dirt area of the mound. - 7.
 Players will rotate positions at least every inning.
 The goal is to give all players an opportunity to experience as many positions as possible. - 8.
-The catcher position will be used in the Rookies Division. - 9.
+The catcher position may only be used if a player is properly equipped with catchers protective gear. - 9.
 The infield fly rule is not in effect - 10.
 On a batted ball that does not leave the infield, the batter and existing runners may not advance more than one base. - 11.
 On a batted ball that reaches the outfield, the batter and existing runners may continue to advance until the ball is in the possession (glove or bare hand) by any defensive player anywhere on the infield dirt or infield grass. - 12.
 Stealing of bases and leadoffs are not allowed.
-A base runner may advance one base an overthrown ball. - 13.
-No bunting and no half swings are permitted. - 14.
-The team's at bat is over after half the lineup has batted.
+A base runner may advance one base an overthrown ball.

-- 15. Last batters in each inning will not run all the way home. - 16.
+- 13. No bunting and no half swings are permitted. - 14.
+The team's at bat is over after half the lineup has batted. - 15.
+Last batters in each inning may run all the way home.
+Coaches should discuss how to handle the last batter before game time. - 16.
 Hitters and/or runners that are put out in the field of play are removed from the bases and instructed to return to their dugout.